pavolkluka/hydranode-ticket-validator/README.md

 - Implement audible or haptic feedback when an identifier is scanned to assist event staff.
 - Allow manual ticket entry for cases where QR scanners fail.
 - Use simple animations to make status changes more visible.
+- Implement view of loaded ticket from uploaded file, for example 5 per page or make availability to set number of view tickets per page.

 #### 5. Recommended Enhancements